angelxmoreno/discord-browser-api/project-documentation/project-plan.md

 ### Phase 4: Build & Release

+The release process will be managed by **release-please** to automate versioning, changelog generation, and the creation of GitHub releases.

 #### Task 4.1: Configure GitHub Actions
 Create CI/CD pipeline for testing and releasing.
+The `release.yml` workflow will use `release-please` to manage the release process based on Conventional Commits.

 #### Task 4.2: Prepare for NPM
 - Final package.json configuration